 Disc surgery options can sometimes feel overwhelming.
 With so many choices, deciding what type of procedure is right for you can be stressful, especially when you’re also dealing with the pain of a degenerative disc condition.
-Understanding the details of each operation will be the first step in educating yourself about the risks and benefits of disc surgery options.
+Understanding the details of a few of the common types of operations that are performed is a great first step in educating yourself about the risks and benefits of disc surgery options.

-One type of spine disc surgery is a discectomy, which is aimed at the partial or total removal of a diseased intervertebral disc.
-The disc may have eroded to the point where the outer wall is torn open and inner disc material is extruding into the spinal canal, or the disc may be bulging, which means the outer wall has remained intact, but part of the disc is pressing outside of its normal perimeters.
-In either condition, if the patient can feel symptoms of tingling and numbness, it means the damaged disc is infringing on neural activity.
-Partial or total removal of a troublesome intervertebral disc is one of the most common disc surgeries.
+One type of spine disc surgery is a traditional discectomy, which is aimed at the removal of all or part of a damaged spinal disc.
+The disc may have broken down to the point where the outer wall is torn open and inner disc material is pushing out into the spinal canal, which is called a herniated disc.
+Another condition is a bulging disc, which means the outer wall has remained intact, but part of the disc is pressing outside of its normal perimeter.
+Both conditions can cause painful nerve compression that can require surgical intervention if conservative treatments aren’t effective.

 Another version of back disc surgery is a spinal fusion.
-Spinal fusion is often done in conjunction with disc removal.
-Fusion involves the use of bone grafts to artificially join two vertebrae together in the hopes that the bones will naturally fuse together during the osteoblastic (bone growth) process.
-The aim of this surgery is twofold: to strengthen the spine by joining vertebrae and to relieve pain by stabilizing damaged sections of the spine.
+Spinal fusion is typically done in conjunction with disc removal.
+Fusion involves the use of bone grafts to artificially join two vertebrae together to stabilize the region.
+The aim of this surgery is twofold: to strengthen the spine by joining vertebrae and to relieve pain by stabilizing damaged sections of the spine and reducing nerve compression.
 In time, the implants used to fasten the bones may be removed.